jessedobbelaere/AmbiLight/README.md

 We can expand the possibilities of the Ambilight by developing a webapplication or remote control iPhone app.

+## Final result
+You can view the video of our final result here: http://vimeo.com/44219238 Enjoy!

 ## Log
 * do 01/03/2012: First meeting with the group members
 * ma 19/03/2012: First meeting Projecten1 with Ms. Van Assche